-Our MA Arts Administration alumni are a network of skilled arts administrators and professionals throughout the world who are a part of community of that share connections and expand the field of visual arts administration in commercial and non-profit sectors.
+Our MA Arts Administration alumni are a network of skilled arts administrators and professionals throughout the world.
+They are a part of a community that shares connections and expands the field of visual arts administration in commercial and non-profit sectors.

 Featured Alumni Profiles

 Abby Chin-Martin, MA Visual Arts Administration, 2020

 Abby is currently the Major Gifts Coordinator at the Whitney Museum of American Art where she manages the premiere patron group Chairman's Council.
 Through her work in fundraising and donor relations, she is interested in expanding accessibility in the arts through public engagement and special projects that allow for museums to become more equitable spaces.
 Previously, she was the Annual Giving Coordinator at The Huntington Library, Art Museum, and Botanical Gardens in Los Angeles, and previously held positions at the Hammer Museum and the Museum of Contemporary Art, Los Angeles.